robfatland/nexus/documentation/index.md

-(And LaTeX equations now render from GitHub markdown.)
+(And LaTeX equations now render -- more or less -- in GitHub markdown.)

 $\begin{align}